operto/devcontainer-postgres/README.md

 ## How to
 1. Open VSCode
 2. Open project in container
+- dialog box should show in bottom right corner
+- Or View > Command Pallet... > Dev Containers: Reopen in Container
 3. [PGAdmin](http://localhost:5050): to view the data in the database.
 - Username: dude@secret.io
 - Password: supersecret